-Why is configuration more business critical than customization?
+Why is configuration better than customization?

 The cloud makes a big difference.
-You’re never going to be rev locked, in fact you’re always going to benefit from the new features as they come.
+You’re never going to be rev-locked, in fact, you’re always going to benefit from the new features as they come.
 With each release, the customer gains the newest features and functionality.